Skip to Content

 A Journey of Sustainability Leadership

-QuickSelect is more than just a dishwasher interface; it became the Sustainability Ambassador for Electrolux.
-In an industry often criticized for "greenwashing", this UI proved that sustainability could be a core product feature rather than just a marketing claim.
+QuickSelect is more than just a dishwasher interface.
+It became the Sustainability Ambassador for Electrolux, remaining a symbol to this day of how design can drive real change in consumer behavior and industry standards.
+In an industry often criticized for “greenwashing”, this UI proved that sustainability could be a core product feature rather than just a marketing claim.

-- The Recognition: The interface received global acclaim, winning both the iF Design Award and the Red Dot Award in 2019.
+• The Recognition: The interface received global acclaim, winning the iF Design Award and Red Dot Award in 2019, and earning a UX Design Awards nomination.
 These awards honored the influence the design had on inclusive design and user behavior.

-- The Impact: It became the centerpiece of Electrolux's Capital Markets Day, a rare moment where a User Interface was presented to investors as a primary driver of ROI and brand value.
-It demonstrated that we could reduce manufacturing complexity while increasing consumer value.
+• The Impact: It became the centerpiece of Electrolux’s Capital Markets Day - a rare moment where a User Interface was presented to investors as a primary driver of ROI and brand value.
+The results spoke for themselves: +10% Net Sales and +11% Gross Profit (YTD September 2020, year-over-year vs. previous Electrolux Built-in 60 cm), demonstrating that reducing manufacturing complexity and increasing consumer value are not opposing forces.

 But this “Hero” status wasn’t the starting goal.
 It was the outcome of a rigorous journey to solve a deep-seated industry paradox.